Pranav-Zodes-44/Encumbered/README.md

 # Encumbered
-A discord bot to track the parties inventory
+A discord bot to track the party's inventory